 Each year, SCCF makes grant distributions from designated funds that were established by donors to provide support for one or more specific nonprofits annually forever.
-Our President and CEO, Jennifer Danic, traveled around Steuben County in August 2020 to deliver these grant checks and spread some cheer.
-You can read the full story here.
+These grants are awarded in August and support a wide variety of nonprofits in the community.

 “…The nation’s 900 or so “community foundations” arguably deliver more tangible, meaningful results than their vastly larger counterparts.
 And they do so in a participatory, ear-to-the-ground fashion